SafouaneN/Master-s-Thesis/README.md

-# Data Extraction for the Automation of the Validation Process of German Unit Certificates using Deep Neural Networks
+# Data Extraction for the Automation of the Validation Process of German Unit Certificates Using Deep Neural Networks

 ## Abstract